-A Licentiate Degree of History is awarded when the third-cycle student has completed a third-cycle programme comprising 120 credits and has thus achieved a passing grade in all examinations included in the programme, and has written and publicly defended a licentiate thesis at a seminar and received a passing grade from the examining committee.
+A Licentiate Degree of History of Science and Ideas is awarded when the third-cycle student has completed a third-cycle programme comprising 120 credits and has thus achieved a passing grade in all examinations included in the programme, and has written and publicly defended a licentiate thesis at a seminar and received a passing grade from the examining committee.

-A Doctoral Degree of History is awarded when the third-cycle student has completed a third-cycle programme comprising 240 credits and has thus achieved a passing grade in all examinations included in the programme, and has written and publicly defended a doctoral thesis and received a passing grade from the examining committee.
+A Doctoral Degree of History of Science and Ideas is awarded when the third-cycle student has completed a third-cycle programme comprising 240 credits and has thus achieved a passing grade in all examinations included in the programme, and has written and publicly defended a doctoral thesis and received a passing grade from the examining committee.